 Other nearby markers.
-Jencks Bridge (approx. 1.3 miles away); Sherman's Right Wing (approx. 3.3 miles away); a different marker also named Sherman's Right Wing (approx. 3.6 miles away); Sherman at Zion Church (approx. 4½ miles away); a different marker also named Old River Road (approx. 6.4 miles away); Guyton Confederate General Hospital (approx. 9.7 miles away); Pilgrim Missionary Baptist Normal and Industrial Institute (approx. 10.3 miles away); Old City Jail (approx. 11.6 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Old River Road (approx. 1.3 miles away); Sherman's Right Wing (approx. 2.1 miles away); Sherman at Zion Church (approx. 3.4 miles away); a different marker also named Sherman's Right Wing (approx. 4˝ miles away); a different marker also named Old River Road (approx. 7.2 miles away); Guyton Confederate General Hospital (approx. Pilgrim Missionary Baptist Normal and Industrial Institute (approx. 10˝ miles away); Sherman at Pooler (approx. 11.2 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 14, 2008, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,852 times since then and 26 times this year.
-Photos: 1, 2, 3. submitted on October 14, 2008, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.
+This page was last revised on March 12, 2019.
+This page originally submitted on October 1, 2008, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,883 times since then and 13 times this year.
+Photos: 1, 2, 3. submitted on October 1, 2008, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.